Summary

 calling ability.
 We'll discuss about this in later part.

-contract in a immutable variable.
+The setup contract initializes the evmvm contract in a immutable variable.
 So,

-there is no way to change the address the only way is to make the evmvm
+there is no way to change the address the only way is to make the evmvm contract call the

-delegate call
+delegate call opcode.

 something different when it comes to delegate call.